campbel2525/sample-ai-agent/README-ENGLISH.md

 ### Case 1

-Since the question was about “the early life of Keanu Reeves,” we confirmed it could answer in a single interaction.
+Since the query was about “the early life of Keanu Reeves,” we confirmed it could answer in a single interaction.

 #### Conversation with the chatbot